New for 2020:

 For orders placed via Special Order, a default shipping cost line of $5.95 will be added to your customer’s basket.
 You can choose whether to charge this or not via the discount field at checkout.

-For orders placed via your e-commerce platform, you will have full control over what you want to charge for shipping, along with any minimum thresholds.
+For orders placed via your with Web Integration, you will have full control over what you want to charge for shipping, along with any minimum thresholds.